Even just ten years ago, gadgets dreamed up by some of television’s finest imaginations seemed like they’d forever be science fiction.

 It’s hard to forget the classic moment from The Simpsons when future Lisa is engaged and her fiancé has a smart watch.
 It almost makes you think those cartoonists took a visit into the future, especially since they also predicted Donald Trump as president.

-Today, not only do we have smart watches for adults, but we also have fitness trackers like the Fitbit, GPS trackers for pets and children, and wearable medical alert devices.
+Today, not only do we have smart watches for adults, but we also have fitness trackers like the Fitbit, Apple Watch, GPS trackers for pets and children, and wearable medical alert devices.
 Modern-day technology makes it easy to keep track of daily activities, keep an eye on loved ones, and get help with the push of a button.

 5. Virtual Reality